juandarr/todo-react-django/DEPLOYMENT_GUIDE.md

 ### 2.8.
 Run Database Migrations

-This applies when start with a new database from scratch.
+This applies when starting with a new database from scratch.

 ```bash
 python manage.py migrate